Making contract work a success: planning ahead for the end of a contract.

 In our previous blogs, we outlined setting expectations in the first days of a new contract and building relationships as a contract progresses.

-To complete the series, Embedded Expertise General Manager, Virginia Williams addresses how to approach the end of a contract.
+To complete the series, we'll look at how to approach the end of a contract.

 In this series, you’ll notice contractors are referred to as ‘experts’ – this is a reflection of the value Embedded Expertise places on the technical knowledge contract workers bring to their roles.